GarrettBarton/Personnel-Management/README.md

 ## Support?
 If you find this and want to use the sanitized workbooks to help with your situation or if you want Excel help with something else please reach out on LinkedIn.
 I like Excel and I've gotten good at it, but I can't commit enough time to make money off Excel work alone, so here we are.

+Note (20231225): I need to sanitize the workbooks enough for the open internet.
+I made a version for sharing around my business (military), so the information I left wasn't a concern.
+Y'all are going to get lorem ipsum lol